 Jabra has a variety of wired gaming headsets for smartphones, but the Jabra Evolve40 is an excellent option.
 It gives you more bang for your buck than a smartphone.

-The Evolve40 performed well in monitoring my voice, and I was able to test it in several audio environments.
+The Evolve40 performed well in monitoring your voice, and I was able to test it in several audio environments.

 It was also very convenient to be able to choose between USB and 3.5mm for my output.
-This gave me more options to record with different devices.
+This gave me more options to record with different Android or IOS devices.

 - USB and 3.5mm Jack compatibility

-- Earpads can be used to reduce the background noise of the high-frequency response.
+- Earpads can be used to reduce the ambient noise of the high-frequency response.

 - The sleek design is excellent in all settings.